nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

 6. Verify the Updates

-    We can verify that the tables are updated successfully by checking the `\d table` results from psql.
+    We can verify that the tables are updated successfully by checking the `\d+ table` results from psql.
 The following are expected results.

     ```sh
     => \d+ granules;